-In such a complicated industry with many complexities a company and CEO have to worry about, gaining insight into a market and business itself is critical to identify the root cause of sales trends.
+In such a complicated industry with many complexities a company and CEO have to worry about, gaining insight into a market and business itself is critical to identify the root cause of restaurant chain sales trends.
 Many chains think they already have analytics figured out, when they really just have backwards-facing P&L’s and haphazardly put-together, forward-looking forecasts.
 Therefore, they pin the blame on the most obvious culprits: the general economy, discretionary spending, or any of the other “out of our control” scapegoats.
 For many operators — particularly those in the saturated or “copy-cat” categories — there’s a sense of denial and a mentality that chains can hurl themselves out of a problem with tactical promotions.

 Too often, chains seem to have lost their survival instincts and find themselves scared stiff from poor traffic, same-store-sales decreases, or a stale concept.
 As a result, they wind up making the same marketing mistakes they’ve turned to time and again.
 Though they might see a slight (short-term) bump in sales, a dusty trunk of yesterday’s promotions won’t address the root cause of the problem, and are unlikely to lead to a company turnaround.
 The short-sighted quick-fixes can, however, lead to complacency and undermine the brand’s longevity.